Inside the final offensive drive against the Chiefs that secured a Seahawks playoff berth

 “When you know, you know.
 We knew we were going to get it and drive it down and score,” said third-year right tackle George Fant, who started in place of the injured Germain Ifedi on Sunday.
 “It was just a matter of how we were going to do it.
 It played out for us the right way.”

 So here’s how it played out.
-On third-and-6 from the 29-yard line, Wilson hit wide receiver David Moore along the sideline, and Moore muscled his way for 7 yards and an undeniably important first down.
+On third-and-six from the 29-yard line, Wilson hit wide receiver David Moore along the sideline, and Moore muscled his way for 7 yards and an undeniably important first down.
 Wilson later escaped the pocket and found speedy wide receiver Tyler Lockett for a leaping 45-yard gain.
 Two plays later, Wilson turned to his left and fired toward the end zone.
 A hobbled Baldwin looked over his shoulder, tipped the ball into the air with his right hand, secured it with the same hand and tumbled to the turf at the 1-yard line.

 He caught seven passes on Sunday, but this one mattered most.

-“When (Baldwin) goes out there and plays you understand how dangerous he is as a receiver,” said Lockett, who contributed four catches for 99 yards in the win.
+“When (Baldwin) goes out there and plays, you understand how dangerous he is as a receiver,” said Lockett, who contributed four catches for 99 yards.
 “You have to pay attention to him when he’s out there on the field.
 You’ve got to put one or two guys on him.
-Every time he’s out there and the ball’s in the air we know he’s going to go up and make that play.
+Every time he’s out there and the ball’s in the air, we know he’s going to go up and make that play.

 “We always talk about, ‘We want to be the ones to make those plays.’
 Any time they called on us — whether it was David Moore, whether it was Doug Baldwin — we always came down with the ball.”